peterbro1/elknet/README.md

 It will give you the ability to analyze syslogs from IOS-XR, IOS-XE, and NX-OS devices. data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.

+## Fork

+Updated kibana to latest OSS for security and usability features.
+Edited config to match updated version and change some ports to better match default Cisco configs.

 ## Acknowledgements